yodrew/yodrew.github.io/_pages/psychology.md

 Sometimes, one must participate consciously in the process.
 One finds out _why_ his life has gone wrong.
 One sees what part of his thinking and behavior must change.

 In any case, one always knows the result: restoration of function.
-It is the recovery of the lost self.
+It is the recovery of a lost part of self.
 Confidence, contentedness, presence, and euphoria naturally accompany it.
 Hygienic darkroom retreating reveals the marvelous self-healing power of the organism under proper conditions.

 For those who have suffered for years and failed with other approaches, the process is nothing less than miraculous.
 It is typical with hygiene.
 Time in darkness shows that if one wants a miracle, one need only provide its conditions.

 And then?
 Healed from trauma, one will no longer be compelled to repeat it.
 One will absorb and redeem its history and consequences.
 One heals retroactively.
-One not only feels good now, but all the years of agony somehow turn to joy.
+One not only feels good now.
+All the years of agony somehow turn to joy.
 It is strange to write this to you, probably stranger for you to read it without the experience.
 But there you have it.
+That is what happens.

 The organism in darkness becomes like a time machine for returning to the present.
 Or a space ship for traveling to Earth.
-Or, as in ancient legend, the:
+Or, as in ancient legends, the:

 - Fountain of Youth, for restoring supreme health
 - Garden of Eden, where one feels at home
 - Golden Fleece, by which one regains natural personal power
 - Holy Grail, source of joy and wisdom
-- Panacea[^9], genius for solving all problems
+- Panacea[^10], genius for solving all problems
 - Philosopher's Stone, key to the infinite wealth of nature

 Typical of hygiene, the bad news of hygienic psychology is far worse than anyone imagined, and its good news, far better.

 ### conclusion

-So far in this book, we have seen four significant developments in hygiene:
+In this book, we have seen four significant developments in hygiene:

 1. the maturation of hygiene's laws
 2. the emergence of a hygienic psychology
-3. the radicalization of hygienic pathology with the identification of trauma as the root of all illness
+3. the radicalization of hygienic pathology by the identification of trauma as the root of all illness
 4. the greater importance of dark retreats than fasting for resting and healing

 These have massive implications for hygiene's destiny, and mankind's as well.

 Hygiene has said illness originates with enervation (exhaustion) and toxemia (poisoning).
 Its new pathology explains how these conditions themselves originate in trauma.
-In coming to terms with trauma, hygiene can finally meet and obsolete allopathy (medicine) in its stronghold.
+In gaining the ability to deal with trauma, hygiene can finally obsolete allopathy (medicine) in its stronghold.

 I discuss these implications further in [hygiene notes](/conjecture/hygiene-notes).
 I am only saying enough here to give you a solid basis for beginning with hygienic darkroom retreating.
 If it makes sense to you and you like what happens, further study is natural.
 For a thorough introduction to hygiene's principles, practices, and intriguing history, read Shelton's [*Science and Fine Art of Natural Hygiene*](/f/hygiene.pdf)\*.